It has always been a dream of mine to have a clutter-free home.

 If I have several winter coats, chances are I don’t need them all and there is someone else that does.
 Thinking about material things this way really helps me to let go of stuff a lot more easily.

-I am also a big believer that we are given extra to share with other 🙂
+I am also a big believer that we are given extra to share with others 🙂

-The challenge is to get rid of 500 things in just 14 days and I am thrilled to start today with paper!
+The challenge is to get rid of 100 things in just 5 days and I am thrilled to start this challenge off with paper!

-Below is the schedule I am following this week.
+Below is the schedule I am planning to follow.
 Make sure to visit me in the SD&S Facebook Group where I will share photos of my daily progress.
 If you want to join me in this challenge, please feel free to share your photos there too!

 Day #1 Paper – I am fairly confident that I will have no trouble finding 100 pieces of paper to get rid of.
 Is it just me or does paper seem to multiply daily?